This flannel receiving blankets tutorial is a collaboration between JOANN and I. All opinions are my own.

 Naturally, my favorite blanket is the most difficult to sew.
 And by “difficult” I mean that it has the most steps.
 Pretty much every beginning sewist should be able to pull this off (believe in yourself!!!).
 The first step is to make sure both of the pieces you are going to sew together are the same size.
 Then put them together with right sides facing.

 (Snuggle is Real fabric can be found here)

-This was really only my second time making baby blankets like this, so I’m super interested in any tips or advice you may have.
+This was really only my second time making flannel receiving blankets like this, so I’m super interested in any tips or advice you may have.
 And if you make these another way, please share!!
 It’s such an easy project, great for beginners or teaching new learners.